 Our warm, Wooden Combs feel luxurious in your hand as they sooth the scalp and smooth tangled tresses.
-Wood encourages good energy flow protect the sacred energy of the Crown Chakra while shielding the hair from breakage, static, and split ends.
-And, wood feels so good that you will never go back
+Wood encourages good energy flow to protect the sacred energy of the Crown Chakra while shielding the hair from breakage, static and split ends.
+And, wood feels so good that you will never go back.

 Medium Tooth Comb: massaging the scalp or combing hair in the morning.

 The thicker teeth in this comb stimulate to the scalp and evenly disperse natural hair oils (sebum) for super shiny and flake-free hair.
 It also feels really amazing.

 Wide Tooth Comb: detangling wet hair, combing in conditioner or creating loose curls.